Kudoz

 Community:

-Greater prototyping capacity Kudoz trained and coached +40 staff on prototyping and co-design for 6 months.
-Most of them apply these methods to their work now.
+Greater prototyping capacity: +40 staff trained on prototyping and co-design, most of them apply the methods to their work.